brandur/sorg/content/drafts/ruby-scale.md

 Ruby's core team works industriously, but major changes tend to be aimed at solving problems of _computing_;
-building a better garbage compiler, or improving performance.
+building a better garbage compiler, improving the way floating point numbers are handled, or accelerating performance.
 These are useful additions, but they don't address Ruby's major weaknesses which are problems of _engineering_ that make working in large codebases difficult.
-Stepping back, the mismatch isn't surprising;
+The discrepancy in priorities isn't surprising;
-these problems take frequent work in a large Ruby codebase to become visible, and the majority of Ruby's core and community are working primarily in C, or building modestly sized programs.
+these problems take frequent work in a large Ruby codebase to become visible, and the majority of Ruby's core and community are working primarily in C (Ruby's language of implementation), or working on small or medium-sized programs.

 ## I've already heard it's slow (#slow)

 Ruby _is_ slow and resource intensive, but although considerable, it's less of a problem than you'd think.
-Many production apps spend an inordinate amount of time waiting on database calls and other I/O, so improvements to the program's structure and efficiency will generally yield better result than rewriting in a more performant language.
-Successful organizations can also address capacity by throwing more hardware at the problem; it's more expensive, but not unreasonable when compared to the cost of engineering time.
+Production apps spend an inordinate amount of time waiting on database calls and other I/O, so improvements to the program's structure and efficiency will generally yield results that are good enough to stave off an expensive rewrite in a more performant language.
+Organizations can also address capacity by throwing more hardware at the problem; it's more expensive, but not unreasonable when compared to the cost of engineering time.

 What I want to focus on are problems of organizational scale; how the language itself starts to break down once